-The icons can be adapted in the Style Editor (menu Tools -> Customization -> Edit Styles Resources... ().
+The icons can be adapted in the Style Editor (menu Tools -> Customization -> Edit Styles Resources... •).
 You can change the colors and symbols of the icons.
-See also SAP Companion for desktop Mini Icons.

 Mini Icon Settings

 A mini bubble can be defined for each action macro and Explanation macro with the setting Mini Icon Type.
 The setting is located in the subcategory Object Bubble of the macro editor and for an Explanation in the subcategory Advanced.